Omar al-Bashir: Coup d'état

 When he returned to Sudan as a colonel in the Sudanese Army, al-Bashir led a group of army officers in ousting the unstable coalition government of Prime Minister Sadiq al-Mahdi in a bloodless military coup on 30 June 1989.
 Under al-Bashir's leadership, the new military government suspended political parties and introduced an Islamic legal code on the national level.
 He then became chairman of the Revolutionary Command Council for National Salvation (a newly established body with legislative and executive powers for what was described as a transitional period), and assumed the posts of chief of state, prime minister, chief of the armed forces, and Minister of Defence.
 Subsequent to al-Bashir's promotion to the chairman of the Revolutionary Command Council for National Salvation, he allied himself with Hassan al-Turabi, the leader of the National Islamic Front, who, along with al-Bashir, began institutionalizing Sharia law in the northern part of Sudan.
 Further on, al-Bashir issued purges and executions of people whom he alleged to be coup leaders in the upper ranks of the army, the banning of associations, political parties, and independent newspapers, as well as the imprisonment of leading political figures and journalists.

-On 16 October 1993, al-Bashir's powers increased when he appointed himself President of the country, after which he disbanded the Revolutionary Command Council for National Salvation and all other rival political parties.
+On 16 October 1993, al-Bashir increased his power when he appointed himself president of the country, after which he disbanded the Revolutionary Command Council for National Salvation and all other rival political parties.
 The executive and legislative powers of the council were later given to al-Bashir completely.
 In the early 1990s, al-Bashir's administration gave the green light to float a new currency called Sudanese dinar to replace the battered old Sudanese pound that had lost 90 percent of its worth during the turbulent 1980s; the currency was later changed back to pounds, but at a much higher rate.
-He was later elected president (with a five-year term) in the 1996 national election, where he was the only candidate by law to run for election.
+He was later elected president (with a five-year term) in the 1996 national election, where he was the only candidate legally allowed to run for election.